noelabu/LineCoach/README.md

 ```
 GOOGLE_APPLICATION_CREDENTIALS='path-to-service-account-credentials'
 PROJECT_ID='gcp-project-id'
+GEMINI_API_KEY='your-gemini-api-key'
 ```

    - Replace `path-to-service-account-credentials` with the path to your Google Cloud credentials JSON file
    - Replace `gcp-project-id` with your Google Cloud project ID
+   - Replace `your-gemini-api-key` with your Gemini API key (if using API key authentication)

 ## Running the Application